RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #767

+Some upgrades to `kak` and exploring how the pipe command works and if I can tie into it with my own CLI tools like `kikd`.
+Looks like a `kli` command should work, I'm just trying to figure out why `kikd` in particular is not printing anything and I'm assuming it is because of the process it is being run in.

 ## #761, #762, #763, #764, #765, #766

 Breaking files down into their actual scopes, this took longer than it should,